-The Board of Directors held a total of twelve regular meetings and one special meeting during 2021.
-Each incumbent director attended at least 75% of the meetings of the Board of

-Directors held during the time in which they served as director, plus meetings of committees on which that particular director served during this period.
+The Board of Directors held a total of twelve regular meetings and one special meeting during 2022.
+Each incumbent director attended at least 75% of the meetings of the Board of Directors held during the time in which he or she served as director, plus meetings of committees on which that particular director served during this period.

 It is our policy that all directors should attend the annual meeting of shareholders.
-In accordance with such policy, all directors attended the 2021 Annual Meeting of Shareholders.
+In accordance with such policy, all directors attended the 2022 Annual Meeting of Shareholders.